RedHatInsights/platform-security-gh-workflow/README.md

 Don't worry!
 The `security-workflow-template.yml` file that can be copied and pasted into the repository's `.github\workflows` directory can be modified.
 Look at the end of the `security-workflow-template.yml` file and there is a section that is commented out.
 Uncomment the section and change it to the values that are needed.

 ## What if I have multiple dockerfiles that I want to scan?
 Super Easy!
-Just copy the `security-workflow-template.yml` file to your repositories `.github\workflows` directory and name it a different name and modify the custom settings at the bottom.
+Just copy the `security-workflow-template.yml` file to your repository's `.github\workflows` directory and name it a different name and modify the custom settings at the bottom.
 There is no limit on how many a repo can have!

 ## Troubleshooting